oshi/oshi/README.md

 	* [Java API for JSON Processing (javax.json)](https://jsonp.java.net/download.html)
 * Related projects:
 	* [oren](https://github.com/zcaudate/oren), a Clojure wrapper for Oshi
+	* [jHardware](https://github.com/profesorfalken/jHardware), a pure Java (no JNA) project providing similar information for Windows and Unix

 Where are we?
 -------------